dsilvadarius/boxbilling-docs-test/docs/index.rst

 Do you feel stuck?
 Don't worry; you're not alone.
 Reach out to BoxBilling's vibrant community on GitHub, or try searching :ref:`search <this documentation>`.

-Learn how to :ref:`link to a different section<Cross-References to Locations in the Same Document>`.
+Learn how to :ref:`faq<Cross-References to Locations in the Same Document>`.

 Contents
 --------------------------